-Lines of enquiry
+Lines of inquiry

-This part of the section will provide you with information about how inspectors identify and follow lines of enquiry.
+This part of the section will provide you with information about how inspectors identify and follow lines of inquiry.

-The guidance handbook for your sector explains that the starting point for inspection is the provider's assessment of its own performance, supported by relevant performance information.
+The guidance handbook explains that the starting point for phase one and phase two inspections is the provider's assessment of its own performance, supported by relevant performance information.
 You should be aware that inspectors will not inspect all aspects of work in depth during an inspection.
 They will sample evidence to test the provider's own judgements about its work.

-The reporting inspector will formulate lines of enquiry after scrutinising the self-assessment report and other information provided by the organisation as well as any other information held by the inspectorate.
-These lines of enquiry will be shared with the nominee and a senior management representative on the first day of the inspection.
+In phase one, the learning area lead inspectors will formulate lines of inquiry after scrutinising the learning area(s) self-assessment report(s) and other information provided by the organisation as well as any other information held by the inspectorate.

-The inspection will be planned so that the team can pursue the identified lines of enquiry that are specific to the provider and cover the requirements of the common inspection framework that all inspections will address in each post-16 sector.
+The inspection will be planned so that the teams can pursue the identified lines of inquiry that are specific to the learning areas and the provider as a whole and cover the requirements of the common inspection framework.

-Hypotheses and lines of enquiry will be recorded in a pre-inspection commentary (PIC), which will be shared with you on the first day of the inspection.
-The PIC will be discussed in detail by the RI in the briefing with the inspection team at the start of the inspection.
+In phase two the RI will formulate the lines of inquiry for the provider as a whole from the institutional self-assessment report.
+Hypotheses and lines of inquiry will be) shared with you on the Friday before the inspection.
+Lines of inquiry will be discussed in detail by the RI in the briefing with the inspection team at the start of the inspection.

-From May 2013 inspectors will use Learner Voice outcomes and benchmarks to assess and make judgements on learners' views about their learning.
+Inspectors will use the results of Estyn learner questionnaires to assess and make judgements on learners' views about their learning.
 Inspectors may also want to scrutinise any in-house learner questionnaires carried out by your provider.
 As nominee, it will be useful if you will make sure that collated results from these in-house questionnaires are available to the team.
-Inspectors may use the questionnaires to pursue a line of enquiry.
+Inspectors may use the questionnaires to pursue a line of inquiry.